stanipetrosyan/neti/README.md

 make server
 ```

-> Probably first time will fail, i know it is a bug... anyway, launch it another one time :)
+> Probably first time will fail, launch it again

 Now we can try a simple curl calls: